How to Borrow Crypto Securely

 Network Security

-Network security is crucial when accessing borrowing platforms, especially when dealing with DeFi protocols that require direct blockchain interaction.
+Your network security is crucial when accessing borrowing platforms, especially when you interact with DeFi protocols that require direct blockchain transactions.

 Common Mistakes to Avoid